aws-samples/serverless-full-stack-webapp-starter-kit/README.md

 npx cdk deploy
 ```

 Initial deployment usually takes about 10 minutes.
-You can also use `npx cdk deploy` command to deploy your changes.
+You can also use `npx cdk deploy` command to deploy when you modified your CDK templates in the future.

 After a successful deployment, you will get a CLI output like the below: